pivoshenko/dotfiles/README.md

 I mainly work with:

-- `python`
+- `Python`

 I also have several other languages installed.
-But I don't use them on a daily basis:
+But I don't use them daily:

-- `rust`
+- `Rust`
-- `ruby`
+- `Ruby`

 ### fzf